Education with Teaching and Learning

 How often should co-parents communicate?

 There is no one answer to this question- communication between co-parents can vary depending on the specific situation, relationship dynamics, and children involved.
 However, it is generally recommended that parents and teachers communicate at least once a week.
-This will allow for open communication about child behaviors as well as progress made in school.
-Positive communication between co-parents can also serve as a foundation for resolving any potential conflicts.

 Academic achievement is key

-One of the most important things we can do for our children provides a positive academic environment.
+One of the most important things we can do for our children is provide a positive academic environment.
 Success in school is essential for child development and future success.
-When there are any behavioral issues, it’s important that we work together to address them as quickly as possible so that our child can continue to make progress in school.
-Thank you for your time and patience- I know this year will be easier once we have communication in place.
-In fact, guardians who feel comfortable communicating with their school tend to have children who are more successful in school.
+When there are any behavioral issues, we must work together to address them as quickly as possible so that our child can continue to make progress in school.

 Family engagement in schools